March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Let me say [it] like this.
 When you devote yourself to do something using your intention and will, consciousness, with a purpose, and then, if you continue to devote yourself to accomplish one thing you want to do, finally, you discover that there is no sign of intention and purpose, because your whole body and mind becomes one and they work together.

-But if you say to learn or to study something, you have immediate preconception that you should get some knowledge from the object, from the teacher or from your activity, et cetera.
-But this is not real learning, because from this you never experience totally ripeness; it’s pretty difficult to deepen your life.
-In order to deepen your life or in order to make your life ripe, I think you should learn human life in the universal perspective.
-In other words, you should put yourself in the total picture of your life interconnected, interpenetrated with all beings, and then you can learn something.
+But if you say “to learn” or “to study something,” you immediately have a preconception that you should get some knowledge from the object, from the teacher, or from your activity, et cetera.
+But this is not real learning, because from this you never experience totally ripeness.
+It’s pretty difficult to deepen your life [that way].
+In order to deepen your life, or in order to make your life ripe, I think you should learn human life in the universal perspective.
+In other words, you should put yourself in the total picture of your life, interconnected, interpenetrated with all beings, and then you can learn something.
 That is called to learn.
 So to learn is to emulate, to imitate something.

-I think this is the most important practice for us.
-“Imitating” is not to be a parrot.
-Okay?
-Do you understand?
-Parrot?
-“Good morning.”
-You say, “good morning.”
+So I think this is the most important practice for us.
+Imitating is not to be a “parrot,” okay?
+Do you understand “parrot”?
+Someone says, “Good morning”; you say, “Good morning.”
 [Laughter.]
-[That] is not imitate or emulate.
+[That] is not to imitate or emulate.

-In human history, we found the fact that the two trees, you know, rubbed each other and made a fire.
-Finally it makes a fire.
+In human history, we found the fact that two trees rub each other and finally it makes a fire.
 And then, human beings discovered the way how to make a fire through this fact.
 And then human beings just imitate.
-Do you know how to make a fire in the ancient time?
-Human beings exactly imitate what the tree did in order to make a fire.
+Do you know how to make a fire [like] in the ancient time?
+Human beings exactly imitate what the trees did, in order to make a fire.

-So, I think the imitation or [emulation] doesn’t mean just to imitate, but you have to have a creative life.
+So, I think imitation or emulation doesn’t mean just to imitate, but you have to have a creative life.
 From imitation, from emulating somebody’s life, then you can create your life.
 Otherwise, how can you deepen your life?

 This is [a] most important point, alright?

 So that is right entrance to buddha-dharma.
-If you want to get into what the peaceful world or what the peaceful spiritual life is – you cannot get any knowledge from that, you know?
-So, you have to put yourself right in the middle of peaceful, spiritual life.
-Mentioned or suggested by teachers and the Buddha’s teaching.
+If you want to get into what the peaceful world is or what the peaceful spiritual life is – you cannot get any knowledge from that, you know?
+So you have to put yourself right in the middle of the peaceful, spiritual life, mentioned or suggested by teachers and the Buddha’s teaching.
 Anyway, we have to imitate, emulate.

 That is zazen, anyway.
 Okay?
 Zazen.